MlennGarien/800craft/README.txt

 === Command-line Options ======================================================

-In addition to many settings stored in config.xml, fCraft has several special options that can only be set via command-line switches:
+In addition to many settings stored in config.xml, 800Craft has several special options that can only be set via command-line switches:

-    --path=<path>       Working path (directory) that fCraft should use.
+    --path=<path>       Working path (directory) that 800Craft should use.
 If the given path is relative, it's computed against the location of fCraft.dll